rust-lang/rfcs/active/0000-exponentiation-sugar.md

 * The name of the trait/method.

-* How to handle the negative powers for integers (i.e. perhaps this sugar might not be implemented for integers).
+* How to handle the negative powers for integers.